AppDaemon/appdaemon/docs/APPGUIDE.rst

         warning_level: 100
         units: %

-Module Dependencies
+App Dependencies
 -------------------

-It is possible for modules to be dependant upon other modules.
+It is possible for apps to be dependant upon other apps.
 Some examples where this might be the case are:

--  A Global module that defines constants for use in other modules
+-  A global app that defines constants for use in other apps
--  A module that provides a service for other modules, e.g. a TTS module
+-  An app that provides a service for other modules, e.g. a TTS app
--  A Module that provides part of an object hierarchy to other modules

-In these cases, when changes are made to one of these modules, we also want the modules that depend upon them to be reloaded.
-Furthermore, we also want to guarantee that they are loaded in order so that the modules depended upon by other modules are loaded first.
+In these cases, when changes are made to one of these apps, we also want the apps that depend upon them to be reloaded.
+Furthermore, we also want to guarantee that they are loaded in order so that the apps depended upon by other modules are loaded first.

 AppDaemon fully supports this through the use of the dependency directive in the App configuration.
-Using this directive, each App identifies modules that it depends upon.
-Note that the dependency is at the module level, not the App level, since a change to the module will force a reload of all apps using it anyway.
-The dependency directive will identify the module name of the App it cares about, and AppDaemon will see to it that the dependency is loaded before the module depending on it, and that the dependent module will be reloaded if it changes.
+Using this directive, each App identifies other apps that it depends upon.
+The dependency directive will identify the name of the App it cares about, and AppDaemon will see to it that the dependency is loaded before the app depending on it, and that the dependent app will be reloaded if it changes.

 For example, an App ``Consumer``, uses another app ``Sound`` to play sound files. ``Sound`` in turn uses ``Global`` to store some global